we-data-ch/quarto_blog/posts/Two_minutes_rule/index.md

 Hey, aspiring coders!
 Let's dive deeper into making coding a seamless part of your busy life.
 If you're struggling to find time, the **two-minute rule** is your new best friend.
 It's all about setting yourself up for success with quick, easy-to-start tasks.
 Let's expand on this and give you some real actionable steps!

 ::: callout-note
 As you read this article, please take note so that you do not need to come back too often.
-And be sure to apply everything right away\!😁
+And be sure to apply everything right away!😁
 :::

 ### The two-minute rule explained

 The Two-Minute Rule is pretty straightforward: **If a habit is hard to get into because of a lack of time, try to start slowly with short 2-minute sessions**.
 This principle, a fusion of the [Atomic habits philosophy](https://jamesclear.com/atomic-habits-summary) and the [Kaizen method](https://in.kaizen.com/blog/post/2016/07/19/a-japanese-technique-for-overcoming-laziness), is perfect for building a coding habit.
 It's about overcoming the inertia of starting by making the first step super easy.
 It is a practice that emphasizes continuous improvement through small, incremental changes in habits while getting rid of bad habits (which is not the focus today).

 In concrete terms, you start by forging a habit by being regular for a small period of time, in our case 2 minutes every week.
 Then, when the habit is acquired, you can start to increase the duration and frequency according to what suits you best.
-You can start with 5 or 10 minutes if that's not too much of a challenge.[ ]{style="color: red;"}[**But don't be greedy and hasty at first!**]{style="color: blue;"}
+You can start with 5 or 10 minutes if that's not too much of a challenge.[**But don't be greedy and hasty at first!**]{style="color: blue;"}

 Indeed we are looking for [**long term results**]{style="color: blue;"}.
 Of course, nothing restrain you to have non-regular coding period outside of your new habit, but keep the regularity with this specific habit!